josephlopezh888/cupid-ai-v1/README.md

 display-format: '{name}'

+# Edit all the worlds that you dont want item names to be displayed
+disabled-worlds:
+- 'ExampleWorld'

 # List all the items you dont want names to be displayed.
+Use item id's.
 disabled-items: []
 ```
 \